 Volume refers to the amount traded (measured in the base or quote currency of the market) during a given time, which can have an impact on volatility.

 Volume can fluctuate over the course of the day — low volume periods usually see less price movement but may lead to increased volatility later on.

 Conversely, periods of increased volume can push prices beyond support and resistance levels.

 Using the image above, for example, a trader might notice that Bitcoin is experiencing the highest 24 hour volume and choose to trade a Bitcoin market.
-Then, seeing a high liquidity ratio, may plan on entering more long positions than shorts.

 The assets page offers a deeper look at each asset to help you with market selection and overall sentiment.
 You can view a list of assets in a similar style to the homepage, or select the (assets) icon to open the asset card view.